pierre-henriLeroux/Notes-Rapides/README.md

 ### TODO

 [ ] Improved filtering by location

 [ ] Adding a forecast timer and/or realization timer

-[ ] Improving notes by Markdown text
+[ ] Improving notes with Markdown text